Basic Cycling Training

 Level two ‘Bikeability’ courses are run from March through to October each year by the Road Safety Officer, normally at Les Quennevais for anyone aged 10 years and over.
-There is a commitment of a minimum of 7.5 hours training spread over a number of days or weekends.
-These courses offer practical ‘on-road’ riding experience which follows the National Standard for Cycling syllabus known as Bikeability that provides cyclists with the skills and competence to deal and ride simple road junctions and understand basic rules of the road with confidence.
-There is a charge for these courses of £21 per child.
+There is a commitment of attending four sessions of 1.5 hours per day Monday to Friday.
+These courses offer practical ‘on-road’ riding experience, some of which is on main roads if the rider is skilled enough.
+The course follows the National Standard for Cycling syllabus known as Bikeability that provides cyclists with the skills and competence to deal and ride simple road junctions and understand basic rules of the road with confidence.

 All lessons must be attended to be awarded a certificate.

 The Road Safety Officer has recently retired.
 There will be a delay until a replacement is appointed.
 Should you wish to book a Bikeability course please contact Jersey Sport by either emailing email@example.com or their website https://www.jerseysport.je/contact-us/